Trent325/TrentCompiler/README.md

 Welcome To Trents Compiler for CMPT 432 in the Spring of 2023.
 I will be making my compiler in C++.
-I will soon add in ridiculous detail how to build and deploy my code.
+Here is in ridiculous detail how to build and deploy my code.

 I will be using a make file for my compiler.
 This allows for the typing of only one command in order to create an executable version of the compiler.
 There are 3 functions that the make file allows for, building, running and cleaning.
 Running the build command will allow for the project to be built.